deltachat/deltachat-pages/en/help.md

 ### What is "Send statistics do Delta Chat's developers"? {#statssending}

-Delta Chat for Android asks in a device message whether you want to send anonymous usage statistics.
+We would like to improve Delta Chat with your help, which is why Delta Chat for Android asks whether you want to send anonymous usage statistics.

 You can turn it on and off at
 "Settings -> Advanced -> Send statistics do Delta Chat's developers".

 When you turn it on,
-weekly anonymous statistics will be automatically sent to a bot, helping us to improve Delta Chat.
+weekly statistics will be automatically sent to a bot.

 We are interested e.g. in statistics like: